Sigrid Andrea Bernardo

 Sigrid Andrea Bernardo is a Filipino film director, screenwriter, producer, and actress best known for directing the highest-grossing Philippine independent film Kita Kita (2017).
 Bernardo is a graduate of Theater Arts at the University of the Philippines and pursued a scholarship at the Tanghalang Pilipino under the Cultural Center of the Philippines.
 Her thematic-conscious films focus on topics such as human rights, women, political, social issues and culture studies.

 Career

-Bernardo's first feature length film Ang Huling Cha-Cha ni Anita (2013) was selected at the Produire au Sud in France Nantes and also bagged Best Picture at the CineFilipino Film Festival.
+Bernardo's first feature-length film Ang Huling Cha-Cha ni Anita (2013) was selected at the Produire au Sud in Nantes, France, and also bagged Best Picture at the CineFilipino Film Festival.